 How To Create An Effective Home Learning Environment For Your Child

 One of the important elements of a good home learning environment is parent–child interactions.
-Read on to know how you can create opportunities for your child to learn at home.
+Read on to know what your child learns from conversations, DIY activities, chores and art.

 Acharyat padam adatte (From the teacher is learned a quarter)

 Padam sisyah svamedhaya (A quarter from the student’s own intelligence)

 Padam kalakramena ca (A quarter with the passage of time)

 This commentary by Haradatta (in ‘Apastamba Dharmasutra’—1.7.29) has withstood the test of time.